jesipr/CountryGame/README.md

 answer in 15 seconds, the game is over.
 If the user enters a country that has been already discussed (in any direction), the program should inform that the country was already discussed; and the game is over.

+Similarly, the program should not ask any country that has been discussed.
+VERY Important note: you are not allowed to hardcode name of any country or its capital inside your code.

+The conversation should NOT be case sensitive.
+However, if there is misspelling, the user loses the game.
+Similarly, if the user asks for a country that does not exist in Wiki (or is misspelled), the use loses the game.

+If the user does not lose the game before asking for 10 countries, he/she wins.